itsjavi/bootstrap-colorpicker/.github/CONTRIBUTING.md

 and the examples in the `src/hbs` folder.

-After that and after the documentation changes have been merged into master, the project maintainers can run `gulp publish-docs` to update the `gh-pages` branch and the documentation website.
+After that and after the documentation changes have been merged into master, the project maintainers can run `npm run publish-docs` to update the `gh-pages` branch and the documentation website.

 ### Code of Conduct